hanzoai/agents/README.md

 2. Use lowercase, hyphen-separated naming convention
 3. Write clear activation criteria in the description
 4. Define comprehensive system prompt with expertise areas
+5. Run `make registry` to update the agent registry

 ### Subagent Format